Fort Oglethorpe plans playground upgrades, names access road

-Fort Oglethorpe officials recently awarded a bid for updated playground equipment at Gilbert-Stephenson Park and named the access road it created near the new Food City Development on U.S. 41
+Fort Oglethorpe officials recently awarded a bid for updated playground equipment at Gilbert-Stephenson Park and named the access road it created near the new Food City development on U.S. Highway 41.

 Long said the age of the park is becoming an issue even after years of repairs.